kynan/nbstripout/README.rst

   `nbstripout` filter do still cause conflicts when attempting to sync upstream changes (`git pull`, `git merge` etc.).
 This is because Git has no way of resolving a conflict caused by a non-stripped local file being merged with a stripped upstream file.
-Adressing this issue is out of scope for `nbstripout`.
+Addressing this issue is out of scope for `nbstripout`.
   Read more and find workarounds in `#108`_.

 .. _#108: https://github.com/kynan/nbstripout/issues/108